Tebert110/csc104.final/README.md

 the contact page if the view wants to send a message. i will havve a picture on the page and i am thinking or putting the links for the other pages at the bottom of each page so you will not hafew to scroll back to the top of the page. i also have a description of why i made this site.

+uploaded the css page named designed and upload the updated final page.